freedomofpress/securethenews/README.md

 * `requirements.in` production application dependencies
 * `dev-requirements.in` local testing and CI requirements
-* `requirements-github.txt` contains URLs and commit hashes for GitHub-hosted dependencies.

 Add the desired dependency to the appropriate `.in` file, then run: